 Eight months after moving onto the Dennis Street property, on June 1, 2011, Fr.
 Paul Moses Jaroslaw was assigned to the growing mission as the parish priest and moved to Ellensburg from Homer, Alaska (where he had started another Mission) with his wife, Khouria Thekla, and their daughter, Maria.
 Fr.
 Paul had served in Alaska for almost 40 years, (he grew up as an Atheistic Jew in New York City) and had come to Orthodoxy with a large group of former Evangelicals called the "Evangelical Orthodox Church" that were received into the Antiochian Orthodox Church in 1987.
 About 20 members from the church in Homer also moved to Ellensburg at the same time and one of the families that joined the mission was that of Rd.
 Michael Smith, who stepped into the role of head chanter.
 With the arrival of the Alaskans, and a few more baptisms, there were soon about 50 members of the parish.

 About a year later, Rd.
-Basil (aka "Bill Hinkle") was tonsured as a Subdeacon to serve the parish in that capacity.
-The mission was also given its Patron Saint, the Holy Prophet Elijah, by then-Archbishop JOSEPH (now Metropolitan JOSEPH) and officially became Prophet Elijah Antiochian Orthodox Mission.
+Basil (aka "Bill Hinkle", a former Washington State politician and county commisioner ) was tonsured as a Subdeacon to serve the parish in that capacity.
+The mission was also given its Patron Saint, the Holy Prophet Elijah, by then Bishop JOSEPH (and eventually Metropolitan JOSEPH) and officially became Prophet Elijah Antiochian Orthodox Mission.
 Three years later, during an ordination service at Holy Cross during Lent 2015, Subdeacon Basil became the parish's first Deacon.
 New members continued to be added through baptism as time went on.